 One of Sheila’s proudest moments in her career involved serving as trial counsel in McReynolds v.
 Sodexho, Inc., a promotion discrimination class action brought on behalf of over 2,400 African-American mid-level manager plaintiffs.
 The litigation resolved favorably in a $80 million settlement with injunctive relief.

-A passionate advocate for diversity, Sheila is a member of the firm’s Recruitment and Diversity Committees; serves as the Chair of the New York City Bar Association’s Enhance Diversity in the Profession Committee (member since September 2004); and received the New York City Bar Association’s Diversity Champion Award in May 2011.
+A passionate advocate for diversity, Sheila served as the Chair of the firm’s Diversity Committee for eight years; is a member of the firm’s Recruitment Committee; serves as the Chair of the New York City Bar Association’s Enhance Diversity in the Profession Committee (member since September 2004); and received the New York City Bar Association’s Diversity Champion Award in May 2011.
 In 2009, she received the Columbia Law School BLSA Distinguished Alumni Award.
 In 2008, she was one of the recipients of the “Forty Under 40” award given by The Network Journal, a minority professional business magazine.
 In 2007, she received the “Lawyer of the Year” award from the Metropolitan Black Bar Association for her generous contributions to the New York City legal community and for her many civic contributions to the African-American community at large.

 Her leadership positions have included:

 - Member, National Bar Association Board of Governors (August 2014 – present)

 - Elected Member, Nominating Committee of the New York City Bar Association (2014-2015)